Kithraya/Array-ForEach-Extension/README.md

 Useful if you're jumping back and forth between indexes, but want to make sure that your function only runs a specific number of times.

 -----

-`foreach` returns your set after it has finished looping over it.
-For falsy sets, `foreach` does not execute, and returns `undefined`.

 Breaking out of loops:
 -----